Backroads Trip Leaders: The Roles of a Trip Leader

 Hiring & Training Specialist and New Leader Mentor

-This work supplements trip leading and allows select leaders the opportunity to learn how to choose potential future Field Staff from our candidate pool.
-It also creates opportunity to teach New Leaders how to proactively lead Backroads guests through exceptional trips.
-And, more than anything, Hiring & Training team members develop the lifelong skill of delivering kind, honest and actionable feedback as they mentor New Leaders and Trip Prep Specialists through their first seasons on the job.
+This work supplements trip leading and allows select leaders the opportunity to learn how to interview, evaluate, and choose future Field Staff from our candidate pool.
+New Leader Mentors teach new Backroads Leaders how to proactively lead exceptional trips.
+More than anything, our Hiring & Training team members develop the lifelong skill of delivering kind, honest, and actionable feedback as they mentor New Leaders and Trip Prep Specialists through their first seasons.

 Office Positions